devaroop/devaroop.github.io/_posts/2018-05-15-indian_bulls.md

 ### Conclusion
 I wished someone told me my approach was wrong 15 years ago.
 I wished I grew up among people who had the urge to find out what they wanted, rather than told what they should want.
 Indians do not have to supply to the demand.

-_I'm just another Bastard of Macaulay urging you to prevent yourself and people around you to be another Indian Bull._
+_I'm just another Bastard of Macaulay urging you to prevent yourself and people around you to becoming another Indian Bull._